8ta4/spam/README.md

 > Where do I edit the prompts for the agents?

-You edit the prompts for each agent in your `config.cljs` file.
+Your `config.cljs` file's job is to return a single JavaScript object.
+You edit the prompts by changing the function that's assigned to the `prompt` property.

-The file comes with a function for generating prompts.
-It receives a map of data, which includes an `:agent` key.
-Your job is to check that key and return the right prompt string.
-The function is populated with examples showing every key available for each agent.
+This function receives a JavaScript object.
+Your job is to check the `agent` property on that object and return the right prompt string.
+The `config.cljs` file that `spam init` creates for you comes with a complete example showing every property available for each agent.

+> Where do I change the spreadsheet URL?

+Your `config.cljs` file's job is to return a single JavaScript object.
+The URL is the value of the `spreadsheet` property in that object.

+The `spam init` command creates a new spreadsheet and fills this in for you automatically.